 Well, residents have a responsibility to take care of their city.
 Whether it is to people, animals or nature, giving back is essential.
-This doesn’t necessarily have to mean with money.
-Simply donating your time is a priceless way to enhance and provide for the L.A. community.
+This doesn’t necessarily have to mean with money though.
+Simply donating your time is a priceless way to enhance and provide for the community.

-There are countless volunteer opportunities around the city, so we put together a list of the top ten.
+There are countless volunteer opportunities around the city, but this is a list of our top ten.
 Whether you are a long-term local or recent arrival, read below to see where to start your charity work.

 Midnight Mission is one of the best-run organizations of its kind.
 They offer counseling, education, training and job placement to the city’s homeless population.
 Also, food, shelter, personal hygiene, and medical care.
 Along with regular meal services and food donation drives, the Mission holds special Thanksgiving and Christmas events.
-Note: Because it’s an all-male facility, Midnight Mission asks that female volunteers come with a companion (male or female).
+Note: Because it’s an all-male facility, Midnight Mission asks that female volunteers come with a companion.

-One Voice, based in Santa Monica has a variety of services from emergency relief to families in crisis to a scholars program for low-income students.
-The organization puts on an annual Holiday Food Program to distribute Christmas food baskets, toys, and books to families living in poverty in the L.A. area.
+One Voice, based in Santa Monica has a variety of services from emergency relief to families in crisis to a scholar program for low-income students.
+The organization puts on an annual Holiday Food Program to distribute Christmas food baskets, toys, and books to families living in poverty.

 On the Thursday and Friday before Christmas, volunteers come together to prep, sort and package food.
 On that Saturday, volunteers deliver the food and toys to seven distribution centers, and on Sunday, families arrive to receive the goods and celebrate with volunteers.
 To be part of the celebration, check One Voice’s volunteer info page and registration form.